-Upland Junior High School enhances physical safety by monitoring the surrounding school grounds-including landscaping, parking lots, and bus stops.
-The principal and assistant principal have designated the safe entrance and exit routes to the school.
+Hillside High School enhances physical safety by monitoring the surrounding school grounds-including landscaping, parking lots, and surrounding areas.
 Since students are often the most likely group to know in advance about potential school violence, they are a good source of information.
-When it comes to school safety, pupils are taught not to keep secrets.
-Effective relationships between the principal, assistant principal, and pupils help initiate appropriate investigations, help staff learn of suspects in school offenses and help collect important knowledge about community conflicts that may have an impact on school safety.
+When it comes to school safety, pupils are encouraged to report any information to an adult on campus.
+Effective relationships between the principal, counselor, and pupils help initiate appropriate investigations, help staff learn of suspects in school offenses, and help collect important knowledge about community conflicts that may have an impact on school safety.